oracle-livelabs/em-omc/enterprise-manager/emcc-new/em-configuration-compliance-management/em-configuration-compliance-management.md

   9. When Associate Target option is chosen, you will be taken to a page to add hosts targets.

-    Click Add to add targets for association with this compliance standard
+    Click Add to add targets for association with this compliance standard.

   ![](images/HIPAA_Associate_Host_Target_Image_8.png " ")